Quick answer

 Definition and Overview

-POAT is designed to prevent individuals from avoiding inheritance tax by giving away assets while still enjoying their benefits.
+POAT is designed to prevent individuals from reducing inheritance tax by giving away assets while still enjoying their benefits.
 This is achieved by charging income tax on the income or value derived from these ‘pre-owned’ assets.

 The scope of POAT includes various types of assets, such as property, investments, and other significant possessions.
 It’s crucial for both donors and recipients to understand how POAT applies to their situations.